 Lundsford II was filed on September 28, 2004 and the complaint asserts that the NPIP constitutes an unlawful resale price agreement and an attempt to monopolize golf club sales prohibited by federal antitrust law.
 The complaint also alleges a violation of the state antitrust laws of Tennessee, Kansas, South Carolina and Oklahoma.
 Lundsford II seeks to assert a nationwide class action consisting of all persons who purchased Callaway Golf clubs subject to the NPIP on or after March 30, 2000.
 Plaintiff seeks treble damages under the federal antitrust laws, compensatory damages under state law, and an injunction.
 The Lundsford II court has not made a determination that the case may proceed in the form of a class action.
 The parties are engaged in discovery and motion practice.
+Plaintiff has moved for summary judgment and to certify the case as a nationwide class action.
+On July 13, 2005 the court denied the plaintiff's motion for summary judgment.
+On July 20, 2005, the court denied plaintiff's motion to certify the case as a nationwide class action.

 On October 3, 2001, the Company filed suit in the United States District Court for the District of Delaware, Civil Action No. 01-669, against Dunlop Slazenger Group Americas, Inc., d/b/a Maxfli ("Maxfli"), for infringement of a golf ball aerodynamics patent owned by the Company, U.S. Patent No. 6,213,898 (the "Aerodynamics Patent").
 The Company later amended its complaint to add a claim that Maxfli engaged in false advertising by claiming that its A10 golf balls were the "longest ball on tour."
 Maxfli answered the complaint denying patent infringement and false advertising, and also filed a counterclaim asserting that former Maxfli employees hired by the Company had disclosed confidential Maxfli trade secrets to the Company, and that the Company had used that information to enter the golf ball business.
-In the counterclaim, Maxfli sought compensatory damages of \$30.0 million; punitive damages equal to two times the compensatory damages; prejudgment interest; attorneys' fees; a declaratory judgment; and injunctive relief.
+In the counterclaim, Maxfli sought compensatory damages of \$30,000,000; punitive damages equal to two times the compensatory damages; prejudgment interest; attorneys' fees; a declaratory judgment; and injunctive relief.
 On November 12, 2003, pursuant to an agreement between the Company and Maxfli, the court dismissed the Company's claim for infringement of the Aerodynamics Patent.
-On May 13, 2004, the Court granted the Company's motion for summary judgment, eliminating a portion of Maxfli's counterclaim and reducing Maxfli's compensatory damages claim from approximately \$30.0 million to \$18.5 million.
+On May 13, 2004, the Court granted the Company's motion for summary judgment, eliminating a portion of Maxfli's counterclaim and reducing Maxfli's compensatory damages claim from approximately \$30,000,000 to \$18,500,000.
 The case was tried to a jury beginning on August 2, 2004.
-On August 12, 2004, the jury returned a verdict of \$2.2 million in favor of the Company based upon its finding that Maxfli willfully engaged in false advertising.
+On August 12, 2004, the jury returned a verdict of \$2,200,000 in favor of the Company based upon its finding that Maxfli willfully engaged in false advertising.
 The jury also rejected Maxfli's counterclaim that the Company used any Maxfli trade secrets.
 Maxfli filed post-trial motions seeking to set aside the verdict and/or obtain a new trial.
 In post-trial motions, Callaway Golf is seeking attorneys' fees and prejudgment interest on its successful false advertising claim, while Maxfli is seeking attorneys' fees on the dismissal of the patent infringement claims filed by Callaway Golf.
 It is expected that if Maxfli is ultimately unsuccessful with its post-trial motions, it will appeal the verdict.
 If Maxfli is successful with its post-trial motions, or an appeal of the verdict, and Maxfli's counterclaims are ultimately resolved in Maxfli's favor, such matters could have a significant adverse effect upon the Company's results of operations, cash flows and financial position.